Having problems with mobility or the use of your hands is more common than people realize.

-Working as a color consultant requires intensive knowledge on how colors work together, the psychology behind specific colors, and which colors are in popular demand every year.
+Working as a color consultant requires intensive knowledge on color combinations, color psychology, and which colors are currently trending.

-Landing a role as a color expert is not always though, so make sure you’re avoiding the biggest reasons people don’t get hired.
+Landing a role as a color expert is not always easy though, so make sure you avoid the biggest reasons people don’t get hired.

-The main use of this job is to help companies come up with a compelling color design for their products and advertisements.
+The job’s main responsibility is to help companies come up with compelling color design for their products and advertisements.